 New Zealand Alpine Lavender, a 12-minute drive from Twizel, is one of the biggest certified organic lavender farms in the Southern Hemisphere.

 Set in a stunning location just off Mount Cook Road and with Ben Ohau mountain as a backdrop, this lavender farm is certainly one of the prettiest I’ve ever visited.
 It’s quite a new farm, having only opened to the public in 2012.
-But despite only being opened for less than 10 years, New Zealand Alpine Lavender has won numerous lavender oil awards!
+But despite only being open for just over 10 years, New Zealand Alpine Lavender has won numerous lavender oil awards!

 The best time to visit is between November and the end of January, as this is when the lavender is in full bloom, and you will get the best photos.
+That said, the farm is open all the way until April.
 Would you believe there are over 600 lavender plants grown here, and they vary from Avice hill, Pacific blue, and Violet intrigue varieties?

 Related Read: Visiting a lavender farm is one of the best things to do in Wanaka too!